silver1408/Tap_Dao/backend/README.md

    ```
 5. Uncheck "Ask before running" and hit Done!

-### 3. The Pitch!
+### 3. Running the application
 Now, open `http://localhost:3001` on the laptop.
 Click **+ Add Proposal**, create a project, and vote for it.
 When the screen says "Waiting for tap...", tap the Metro Card to your iPhone.
-The iPhone will ping the Ubuntu laptop over Wi-Fi, execute the secure Ethereum transaction, and visually confirm it on the big screen instantly! 🏆
+The iPhone will ping the Ubuntu laptop over Wi-Fi, execute the secure Ethereum transaction, and visually confirm it on the  screen instantly!
  http://192.168.1.15:3001/scan?cardId=Metro_Card_001